Taung Child: Acceptance

-In 1947, Sir Arthur Keith published in Nature, announcing his support of Dart and Broom's research.
-He stated "the evidence submitted by Dr. Robert Broom and Professor Dart was right and I was wrong", agreeing that with the new evidence along with the Taung Fossil indicated that this fossil was human-like in posture, dental elements, and its bipedal walk.
+In 1947, Keith published in Nature, announcing his support of Dart and Broom's research.
+He stated "the evidence submitted by Dr. Robert Broom and Professor Dart was right and I was wrong", agreeing that with the new popular opinion that claimed that this fossil was human-like in posture, dental elements, and thus must have had a bipedal walk.

-In early January 1947, at the First Pan-African Congress on Prehistory, Wilfrid Le Gros Clark was the first anthropologist of such stature to call the Taung Child a "hominid": an early human.
+In early January 1947, at the First Pan-African Congress on Prehistory, Le Gros Clark was the first anthropologist of such stature to call the Taung Child a "hominid": an early human.
 An anonymous article, published in Nature on 15 February 1947, announced Clark's conclusions to a wider public.
 On that day, Keith, who had been one of Dart's most virulent critics, composed a letter to the editor of Nature announcing that he supported Clark's analysis: "I was one of those who took the point of view that when the adult form [of Australopithecus] was discovered it would prove to be near akin to the living African anthropoids—the gorilla and the chimpanzee.
 I am now convinced... that Prof. Dart was right and that I was wrong.
 The Australopithecinae are in or near the line which culminated in the human form".
 As Roger Lewin put it in his book Bones of Contention, "a prompter and more thorough capitulation could hardly be imagined".